alpinelinux/alpine-mksite/about/index.md

 ## Secure

 Alpine Linux was designed with security in mind.
-The kernel is patched with grsecurity/PaX out of the box, and all userland binaries are compiled as Position Independent Executables (PIE) with stack smashing protection.
+The kernel is patched with an unfficial port of grsecurity/PaX, and all userland binaries are compiled as Position Independent Executables (PIE) with stack smashing protection.
 These proactive security features prevent exploitation of entire classes of zero-day and other vulnerabilities.